 Gum that contains large amounts of sugar is overall more harmful to your teeth than beneficial.
 Chewing sugary gum excessively may be harmful, as the sugar can stick to your teeth, attracting plaque.
-However, removing the sugary gum from your mouth too soon may increase the likelihood of cavities as well.
+However, removing the sugary gum from your mouth too soon may also increase the likelihood of cavities.

 If you are going to chew sugar gum, you should chew it for at least 15-20 minutes, according to World Dental.
 At this point, the sugar in the gum is gone, and the remaining sugar on your teeth can be washed away due to the increased saliva production from the gum.